 Professional translators know more than the grammar principles of their target language.
 They understand the cultural nuances, dialectical differences and changes in tone depending on the context.
-When paired with digital services such as website translation, this covers SEO and knowledge of localised keywords – not just a simple machine translation.
+A successful website translation demands a knowledge of SEO and high-quality on-page content that intrigues, persuades and converts.

-Why do I need a website localisation service?
+Why do I need a website translation service?

-First and foremost, your brands will fail to resonate with their target audience if they don’t speak the native language.
+First and foremost, your brand will fail to resonate with its target audiences if your marketing is not in your target audiences’ native language.
 According to a Gallup poll conducted on behalf of the European Union, nine in 10 website users choose sites written in their mother tongue.